A Celebration of your 2020 Degree

 Please note that while this is the main College-based celebration for Girton’s 2020 General Admission cohort, the University does allow degrees to be confirmed in person at any Congregation for which that degree is eligible.
 Dates for the forthcoming academic year are available here.

-For the standard options in College, there will be one designated WC/shower per household.
+- For standard options in College, there will be one designated WC/shower per household

-If you have any queries regarding the Accommodation Packages, please contact the Events & Bookings Office on 01223 338949 or email@example.com
+If you have any queries regarding the Accommodation Packages, please contact the Conference & Events Office on 01223 338949 or firstname.lastname@example.org

 Students who graduated in absence and are having their degrees celebrated should wear the dress of their highest Cambridge degree e.g. if you received your BA Honours degree in absence and this is your highest Cambridge degree, you will be required to wear the BA gown and BA hood - you cannot wear your undergraduate gown.

 Arrangements have been made with Ede & Ravenscroft to deliver academic dress to the College for those celebrands who wish to use this service.